ronik-design/slush-gh-pages/README.md

 ### Q&A

 In lieu of real documentation, just be prepared to answer the following questions.
-Sensible defaults are offered where available.
+Sensible defaults are offered where available, read either from your system and directory, or a pre-existing `package.json` or  `_config.yml`.

 * What is the PRETTY name of your site?
 * What is the name SLUG for your site?